 Watts, UCLA detail water supply study in ACS ES&T Water Journal

-In a recently released paper published in ACS ES&T Water, Garver’s Water Technology Leader Michael Watts, PE, Ph.D., detailed findings concerning optimization of the water treatment process in the Arbuckle-Timbered Hills aquifer, confirming the cost benefit of Garver’s piloted approach.
+In an ACS ES&T Water paper published in January 2023, Garver’s Water Technology Leader Michael Watts, PE, Ph.D., detailed findings concerning optimization of the water treatment process in the Arbuckle-Timbered Hills aquifer, confirming the cost benefit of Garver’s piloted approach.

 The study, authored by Dr. Watts along with David Jassby, Bongyeon Jung, and Dean Menk from the UCLA Department of Civil and Environmental Engineering, deals with Garver’s on-going project for the City of Lawton, Oklahoma, where Dr. Watts has played an integral role in evaluating drought-resilient water supply alternatives to help diversify and expand the City’s water supply.